Breast Cancer

 Liquid Biopsy

-Staging is a system that tells the physician how far the cancer has spread, and to what location.
-The international system for disease staging uses the initials, TNM for tumor, nodes, and metastasis.
+Staging is a system that tells the physician, at the time of diagnosis, the extent of its presence within the body by using imaging, lab testing and biopsy.
+This is clinical staging.
+After tumor removal, the microscopic staging done by the pathologist can give more precise information.
+The international system for disease staging uses the initials TNM for categorizing the tumor, lymph nodes, and metastasis.
 Each describes essentially the anatomy of the cancer.
-T is the size of the tumor; N represents how extensive the spread is into regional lymph nodes and M represents the spread, through the blood to distant locations.
-The information used in staging is based on the compiled information from clinical evaluations and treatments using history, physical exam, imaging and biopsies.
-Knowing this information provides a prediction of the progression of disease and helps guide treatment decisions.
+T is the size of the tumor; N represents how extensive the spread is into regional lymph nodes, and M represents the spread through the blood to distant locations.

 This involves the tumor tissue being viewed and graded by the pathologist under the microscope, on a scale from I-IV.
 The severity of the cancer is determined but how close the cancer cells are to normal.
 In Grade 1, they act more like the normal cells and as the grades go from 1-4, the cells change more and more with grade 2 & 3 showing less similarity to normal and stage 4 cells very abnormal and dangerous, meaning they are more likely to be more aggressive and grow and spread faster.